elixir-lang/elixir/README.md

 Elixir is a programming language built on top of Erlang.
 As Erlang, it is a functional language with strict evaluation, single assignment and dynamic typing built to support distributed, fault-tolerant, non-stop applications with hot swapping.
 Elixir allows you to invoke Erlang modules without a need to convert data types, therefore there is no hit in performance when invoking existing Erlang code.

-The main difference between Elixir and Erlang is its syntax inspired by Ruby and method dispatching based on modules.
+The main difference between Elixir and Erlang is its syntax inspired by Ruby and method dispatching and metaprogramming on top of modules.

 # Usage